mariocesar/django-ltree/README.md

 1. `create_child(self, parent=None, **kwargs)`: creates an item
-if `parent` is provided, it will become the parent item of the created item, otherwise creation will happen as root `kwargs` are the model fields used to create the item
+if `parent` is provided, it will become the parent item of the created item, otherwise creation will happen as root `parent` can be a model instance or a `PathValue` `kwargs` are the model fields used to create the item (any `path` passed in is ignored, it is always generated)

-2. `create(self, **kwargs)`: create a root item `kwargs` are the model fields used to create the item
+2. `create(self, **kwargs)`: create a root item `kwargs` are the model fields used to create the item (any `path` passed in is ignored, it is always generated)

 3. `roots(self)`: return all the root items from database